 Damage Under Paint Or Wallpaper

-While feeding on corrugated and wood paneling beneath the surface of your walls, termites create tunnels (called termite galleries) and tiny pin holes (called exit holes).
+While feeding on corrugated and wood paneling beneath the surface of your walls, termites create tunnels (called termite galleries) and tiny pinholes (called exit holes).
 They sometimes do this without disturbing the thin coat of paint or wallpaper on the surface, making this damage easier to detect unless it is removed.

 Mud Tubes

 Besides that, look for mud tubes on your property.
 Mud tubes resemble narrow veins running along the side of your house.
 These pipes emerge from the ground and travel to wooded areas.
 To protect themselves from dry air, termites construct mud tubes.
+An exterminator in Woodland Hills can inspect these mud tubes and determine whether termites are actively damaging your property.

 Termite Discarded Wings And Droppings

 Discarded wings left behind are another visible sign of a termite infestation.
 Swarmers shed their wings after taking flight.
 Termite droppings, also known as “frass,” are another indicator of termite activity.
 To avoid buildup, termites eat through the wood, digest it, and push it out of the colony.
+If you notice these signs, professional pest control in Woodland Hills, CA can help confirm the issue and recommend the right treatment.

 Conclusion